gordonmurray/terraform_aws_rds_proxysql/README.md

 If Terraform gives an error related to a secret with this name is already scheduled for deletion use the following to force deleting the secret:

-> aws secretsmanager delete-secret --secret-id rds_admin --force-delete-without-recovery --region eu-west-1
+> aws secretsmanager delete-secret --secret-id rds --force-delete-without-recovery --region eu-west-1